Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Motivational Experiments

-To highlight limitations in current evaluation protocols, we implement two simple OOD detection methods grounded in our discussion in \cref{sec:mcd} and \cref{sec:kcd}, and compare them against state-of-the-art jailbreak detection systems using the JailDAM evaluation setup~\citep{nian2025jaildam}.
+To highlight limitations in current evaluation protocols, we implement two simple OOD detection methods grounded in our discussion in \cref{sec:mcd} and \cref{sec:kcd}, and compare them against state-of-the-art jailbreak detection systems using the JailDAM evaluation setup \citep{nian2025jaildam}.

-\textbf{Experimental Setup:} Following the JailDAM protocol exactly, we utilize 414 MM-Vet-v2 samples (80\% of the dataset, benign only) and evaluate the remaining 20\% of MM-Vet-v2, as well as jailbreak attacks from MM-SafetyBench, FigStep, and JailbreakV-28K.
+\textbf{Experimental Setup:} Following the JailDAM protocol, we utilize 414 MM-Vet-v2 samples (80\% of the dataset, benign only) and evaluate the remaining 20\% of MM-Vet-v2, as well as jailbreak attacks from MM-SafetyBench, FigStep, and JailbreakV-28K.
 Critically, our OOD methods use \textit{no outlier exposure}—they are trained exclusively on benign samples, making this particularly challenging.

-To validate our approach against alternative feature extraction methods, we evaluate our LLaVA hidden state representations and FLAVA~\citep{singh2022flava} embeddings.
+To validate our approach against alternative methods, we evaluate our LLaVA hidden state representations and FLAVA \citep{singh2022flava} embeddings.
 FLAVA is designed for multimodal understanding tasks and produces unified representations for both text-only and image-text inputs.
-Note that JailDAM and our FLAVA-based methods are agnostic to the target models.

 \textbf{Implementation:} We implement two simple methods based on previous sections: (1) KNN-based detection using 3-nearest neighbor distances in feature space and (2) Mahalanobis distance-based detection with regularized covariance estimation.
-Both methods use normalized features extracted from LLaVA layer 16 (our optimal layer) and FLAVA embeddings (the output of the last layer).
-We remove the contrastive scoring and only use the kNN distance/Mahalanobis distance to the benign cluster(s) to determine prompt safety.
+Both methods use normalized features extracted from LLaVA layer 16 (middle layer) and FLAVA embeddings.
+We remove the contrastive scoring and directly use the kNN distance/Mahalanobis distance to the benign cluster(s) to determine prompt safety.
 We do not include the learned projection stage because the dataset is too small.

 \textbf{Results:} \cref{tab:jaildam_comparison} reveals that our simple OOD methods outperform sophisticated defense mechanisms across all evaluation scenarios, given the same dataset access assumption with JailDAM.
 For instance, the Mahalanobis distance detector using LLaVA features achieves near-perfect performance, substantially surpassing the best baseline method previously proposed.